Carve out your own path in the varied landscape of science and technology.

-With a three-year programme tailored to your interests, the Bachelor’s degree AT makes you directly admissible to the Master’s programme of your choice – not just at the UT, but also at other universities in the Netherlands and abroad.
-If you make the right choices in your third year, you will have direct access to most Master’s programmes without needing a pre-Master’s programme.
-Various AT students have been admitted to renowned universities for their Master’s degree, for example, the University of Cambridge and ETH in Zurich.
+With a three-year programme tailored to your interests, the bachelor’s degree AT makes you directly admissible to the master’s of your choice – not just at UT, but also at other universities in the Netherlands and abroad.
+If you make the right choices in your third year, you will have direct access to most master’s programmes without needing a pre-master's programme.
+Various AT students have been admitted to renowned universities for their master’s degree, for example, the University of Cambridge and ETH in Zurich.

 As an AT student you will be challenged to think outside the box.
 This means that there is a lot of room for personal initiative: if you want to deepen your knowledge in a certain area, we will encourage you in that.
 For example, during your studies you can get your teaching certificate, study abroad for half a year or, if you are looking for an extra challenge, take part in the UT’s Honours programme.
 Perhaps joining one of the UT’s multi-disciplinary student teams sound interesting to you?
 Our teams include Green Team Twente, Solar Team Twente, Solar Boat Twente, RoboTeam Twente or Electric Superbike.
 As an AT student with multi-disciplinary skills you will a great asset.